Contact Us for a Free Consultation (213) 542-0979

 Kidnapping for Murder or Sexual Purpose

 That is a possibility.
-Kidnapping is a very serious charge because you're taking somebody else's liberty away and that's how death occurs, when people start doing things related to kidnapping related offenses.
+Kidnapping is a very serious charge because you're taking somebody else's liberty away, and that's how death occurs when people start doing things related to kidnapping-related offenses.

-But, the usual more serious statute they can charge you with when they're trying to seek life, is Penal Code 209 PC aggravated kidnapping.
+But, the usual, more serious statute they can charge you with when they're trying to seek life is Penal Code 209 PC aggravated kidnapping.

 Kidnapping with intent to murder

-I really think when you evaluate when prosecutors are going to seek life in a California state prison, is when somebody is kidnapping somebody for a horrific purpose.
+I think when you evaluate when prosecutors are going to seek life in a California state prison, it is when somebody is kidnapping somebody for a horrific purpose.
 Kidnapping somebody to murder them is a good example.

 That's the type of kidnapping where the person is going to be looking at a life sentence.